varabyte/kobweb/README.md

 #### Kobweb Call

-The power of Kotlin + Compose for Web is interactive components, not static text!
+The power of Kotlin + Compose HTML is interactive components, not static text!
 Therefore, Kobweb Markdown support enables special syntax that can be used to insert Kotlin code.

 ##### Block syntax